Follow us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 Before Arriving for Your Procedure

-If your exam includes an intravenous injection (injection in a vein in your arm), you will be asked not to eat or drink anything for four hours before your exam.
+If your exam includes an intravenous injection (injection in a vein in your arm), you will be asked not to eat or drink anything for three hours before your exam.
+You can drink clear liquids, unless you are on restricted fluids.

 Please leave your jewelry and valuables at home.